AdobeDocs/workfront-fusion.en/help/workfront-fusion/build-practice-scenarios/create-basic-scenario.md

    A panel opens that allows you to select what to use as the ID of the task you want to convert to a project.
 Because you enabled mapping, the panel includes output from any previous modules.
 You selected ID as an output of the previous module, so it is now available in the panel.

-   This panel is called the mapping panel.
-For more information on the mapping panel, see [Map information from one module to another](/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md).
+   This panel is called the mapping panel. <!--For more information on the mapping panel, see [Map information from one module to another](/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md).-->
 1. Select **ID** in the mapping panel.

    An ID block appears in the ID field.
 It shows the number of the module it is mapped from, and the field that is mapped.